 Mission and Mechanics from the Gamemakers

-In this writing you’ll see nine core interaction modes we identified in rehearsals.
+In this sample, you’ll see nine core interaction modes we identified in rehearsals.
 After each is an emblematic statement in the voice of The End about how it articulates that dynamic.
 Following that emblem is further clarification language about how that manifests in the structure of the game the character offers to the player.
-Note that this character writing is framed as if it were speaking to the player directly so that these phrases could be transferred directly to the conversations in game, if needed.
+Note that this character writing is framed as if it were speaking to the player directly so that these phrases could be transferred directly to the conversations in the game, if needed.

 Sample of Actor Diving Chart